-Copies of the rules are displayed in Department of Computer Science buildings and in the Practicals Laboratory on level 6 of the Engineering Thom building.
+Copies of the rules are displayed in Department of Computer Science buildings and in the Practical's Laboratory on level six of the Thom Building.

-Definitions:
+Definitions

-In these rules, "users" are students of the University who have been given accounts on the Department of Computer Science workstation network.
-The authorisation permits those involved to use the facilities of DEPARTMENT OF COMPUTER SCIENCE, UNIVERSITY OF OXFORD only for the subject of their course.
+In these rules, 'users' are staff or students of the University who have been given accounts on the Department of Computer Science workstation network.
+The authorisation permits those involved to use the facilities of the department only for the subject of their course.
 Authorisation lapses on the completion of that course.
-A "remote terminal" is any device that may be used to make a connection with the network.
-Any reference to equipment is assumed to include any Department of Computer Science or Engineering equipment on level 6 of the Engineering Thom building.
-A "remote site" is any equipment, or building containing equipment, that is not covered by these rules.
-The 'Director' is the Director of the Department of Computer Science, the Head of the Engineering Department or their agents.
+A 'remote terminal' is any device that may be used to make a connection with the network.
+Any reference to equipment is assumed to include any Department of Computer Science equipment on level six of the Thom Building.
+A 'remote site' is any equipment, or building containing equipment, that is not covered by these rules.
+The 'Director' is the Director of the Department of Computer Science, the Head of the Department of Engineering Science or their agents.